 In general, taking on debt financing is almost always a better move than giving away equity in your business.
 By giving away equity, you are giving up some—possibly all—control of your company.
 You’re also complicating future decision-making by involving investors.

-Taking on debt, in contrast, is a relatively short-term move that leaves you in control of the business (as long as you are able to pay back the debt).
+In contrast, taking on debt is a relatively short-term move that leaves you in control of the business, as long as you can pay back the debt and interest in full.